-Mike Flanagan’s direction Oculus, is a horror flick which has a non-linear narrative (his other popular film is Gerald’s Game).
+Mike Flanagan’s direction Oculus, is a horror flick which has a non-linear narrative (his other popular films are Gerald’s Game and Doctor Sleep).
 The Oculus movie cast includes Karen Gillan, Brenton Thwaites, Katee Sackhoff, Rory Cochrane, Annalise Basso and Garrett Ryan in the lead roles.
 I got quite a few requests for this film, finally got watching it, so let’s get going.
-This is not an Oculus movie review, this is Oculus Explained, so spoilers ahead!
+This is not an Oculus movie review, this is the plot and ending of Oculus Explained, so spoilers ahead!